CoalTrain1618/MP_3_Xpenso/documentation/testing/accessibility_testing.md

 # WAVE Accessibility Testing

-Accessibility testing is an essential part of web development, helping to ensure that everyone—including people with disabilities—can use and navigate your site effectively.
+Accessibility testing is an essential part of web development, helping to ensure that everyone, including people with disabilities, can use and navigate your site effectively.
 Using the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/), I checked each page for accessibility issues and made improvements where needed.
 This process helps to create a more inclusive and user-friendly experience for all visitors.

 ---